smartgridadsc/OpenPLC61850/README.md

 # OpenPLC+

-OpenPLC+ is a extension of OpenPLC (https://github.com/thiagoralves/OpenPLC_v3) by Thiago Alves.
+OpenPLC+ is an extension of OpenPLC (https://github.com/thiagoralves/OpenPLC_v3) by Thiago Alves.

-OpenPLC+ supports the IEC61850 protocol using libiec61850 (https://libiec61850.com/libiec61850/)
+OpenPLC+ supports the IEC61850 protocol using libIEC61850 (https://libiec61850.com/libiec61850/) and pugixml (https://pugixml.org/).

 # Installation